renovate-bot/zw/docs/guides/02_ice.md

 For convenience, you can use each of the ices multiple times in single `zi ice …` invocation – all the passed commands will be executed in the given order.

-The `atpull'…'` ice recognizes a special value: `%atclone` (so the code looks i.e.: `atpull'%atclone'`).
+The `atpull'…'` ice recognizes a special value: `%atclone`, so the code looks: `atpull'%atclone'`.

 It causes the contents of the `atclone'…'` ice to be copied into the contents of the `atpull` ice.

 This is handy when the same tasks have to be performed on clone **and** on update of plugin or snippet, like e.g.: in the [**Direnv example**][9].

 ### `atload'!…'` with exclamation mark preceded

 The `wrap-track` ice allows to track and unload plugins that defer their initialization into a function run later after sourcing the plugin's script – when the function is called, the plugin is then being fully initialized.

-However, if the function is being called from the `atload` ice, then there is a simpler method than the `wrap-track` ice – an _exclamation mark_-preceded `atload` contents.
+However, if the function is being called from the `atload` ice, then there is a simpler method than the `wrap-track` ice – an _exclamation mark_-preceded `atload` contents

 The exclamation mark causes the effects of the execution of the code passed to `atload` ice to be recorded.

 ### Use case for `atload'…'`